Cornell-Engineering-World-Health/cs_meeting_notes/README.md

 # meeting_notes
-This repo contains the meeting notes from every meeting
+This repo contains the cs meeting notes from every meeting